gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

 ## 1. Analyzing population structure

-It turns out our sample was collected from individuals with quite different ethnic backgrounds.
-For example, some are European, others are Asian, and some are African.
-As we will learn in class on Wednesday, using such a heterogenous sample may introduce spurious signals in our GWAS.
+It turns out our sample was collected from individuals with different ethnic backgrounds.
+As we will learn in class on Wednesday, using a heterogenous sample may introduce spurious signals in our GWAS.
 We'd like to control for population structure in our cohort.
 For this, we'll use something called Principle Component Analysis (PCA).
 PCA looks for groups of features (in this case, SNPs) that explain the most variation in our data.
 You can think of it as clustering our samples based on their ancestry.
 We'll use the results of this clustering as covariates in our GWAS.
 If this is confusing, revisit this section after Wednesday's lecture!

 We can use `plink` to calculate principle components in our sample: